The Red Team Becomes the Release Theater

 That changes governance.
 A red team for an agent must test the model, the tools, the permission system, the connector layer, the logs, the recovery path, and the human handoff.
 It must ask whether the system can distinguish user intent from environmental instruction.
 It must ask what the agent can do before a human notices.
 It must ask how an organization reconstructs the chain of delegated action after something goes wrong.

-This links red teaming to the site's broader analysis of the agent log as receipt, the tool server as trust boundary, and the enterprise connector as permission map.
+This links red teaming to broader analysis of the agent log as receipt, the tool server as trust boundary, the enterprise connector as permission map, the agent sandbox as airlock, prompt injection, AI agent observability, AI agent sandboxing, and agent audit and incident review.
 Red teaming is not a separate ritual.
 It is one instrument inside the governance of delegated machine action.

 The Governance Standard